kirillkovalenko/nssm/README.txt

 the registry for parameters.
 Thanks to Gerald Haider for noticing that installing a service with NSSM in a path containing spaces was technically a security vulnerability.
+Thanks to Scott Ware for reporting a crash saving the environment on XP 32-bit.

 Licence
 -------